bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S009]

-A climate designer is a designer using their creative powers to fight the climate crisis.
+A climate designer is a designer using their creative powers to fight climate change.
 "Climate designer" is a title you may grant upon yourself.
 If you are a designer doing (or wanting to do) work in the climate space; you should call yourself a climate designer.

 ## CD goals